buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/README.md

 * Provisions for dealing explicitly with hazardous materials such as chemical or biological agents
 * Controls systems and sequencing systems for these equipment beyond what is defined in the _IfcBuildingControls_ domain schema

-> HISTORY&nbsp; This schema has been significantly modified in IFC2x2.
+> HISTORY  This schema has been significantly modified in IFC2x2.